 The biggest problem with leaded fuel is its exhaust.
 Lead is a heavy metal and tends to hang around long after the carbon monoxide and other exhaust gasses have dissipated into the atmosphere.
-After a few decades of motoring, noticeable quantities of lead clung to American streets, sidewalks, walls, and waterways.
+After a few decades of motoring, measurable quantities of lead clung to American streets, sidewalks, walls, and waterways.
 When it rained, lead deposits from the road would wash into local freshwater supplies, effectively poisoning the entire ecosystem.

 Lead was one of the reasons why smog in the 1970s (like the one in Cleveland above) was such a big health hazard.
 Lead poisoning, which was once reserved for people who worked in very specific industries (mining, plumbing, manufacturing, and so on), became a nationwide phenomenon.
 Many studies have been conducted, and some claim that lead dust pollution from gasoline caused between 200-650 annual premature deaths per million men in the population.